Hospital Battles Back Injuries with Zero Lift

 Ease of use is important to ensure employee compliance.
 "This is not the first time we bought equipment," says Ross.
 "When we do inspections, we find the lifts in the back of the storage closet.
 We find a high incidence of back injury in those units."

 Ross has told managers they are responsible for monitoring safety in their areas.
-Employ ees also have been trained in the zero-lift techniques and told of the policy that they must use these alternative methods of patient handling as long as they’re available.
+Employees have also been trained in the zero-lift techniques and told of the policy that they must use these alternative methods of patient handling as long as they’re available.

 "If you make it a condition of employment to comply with safe work practices and you’re unequivocal about it, that becomes the standard," she says.